 A Beelink TV box is an Android TV Box made by Beelink, a premium electronics manufacturer that focuses on TV boxes and mini-PCs.
 They tend to focus on premium technology rather than affordable options.

 Beelink is considered a reliable, premium brand that sells good-quality electronics.
 They are based in China and are a part of Shenzhen AZW Technology.

 How Do I Set Up Beelink?

 Beelink TV boxes run off the standard Android operating system and are relatively easy to set up.
-It is mostly just a matter of plugging it in, singing into your Google account, and then downloading apps from the store.
+It is mostly just a matter of plugging it in, signing into your Google account, and then downloading apps from the store.
 You can read our complete Android TV Box Setup Guide here.

 However, this premium product probably won’t appeal to your average streamer.
 It is twice the price of other Android TV boxes that also deliver 4K, and it doesn’t have the credentials to unlock 4K content on Netflix or Prime Video.
-If this is your main streaming activity, you won’t be happy with this box.
+If this is your primary streaming activity, you won’t be happy with this box.